alphagov/govuk-mongodb-content/README.md

 ### Leveraging the MongoDB with pymongo
 We can connect to and make use of this data for metadata extraction and other uses.
 In these [notebooks](https://github.com/alphagov/govuk-network-embedding/tree/master/notebooks/db) we extract the structural network, or those pages that have embedded links on each page.

+In this repo, we provide a notebook that demonstrates how to connect to and extract the text from each piece of content for use in NLP applications.